Mt Hotham Resort Fire Update - 12pm

 Continue to monitor and protect 'Mt Hotham Resort', 'Dinner Plain Village' and other assets from fire.

-The 'Dinner Plain Track' has been strengthened and 'back burnt' to 'Mayford Spur'.
-The 'Blue Rag Range Track' strengthening has been completed to 'Wongungurra River'.
+The 'Dinner Plain Track' has been strengthened and 'back burnt' to 'Mayford Spur'. ¬†The 'Blue Rag Range Track' has been strengthening and completed to 'Wongungurra River'.

 Maintain and extend fire Control Lines South and South-west of 'Harrietville' along the 'West Ovens Track' , 'New Link Track' and 'Albion Track' to link with the Western Division strategy.